NZ woman jailed in the UK after working as fake doctor for 22 years

 She also reportedly drove a Lotus Elise sports car.

-A judge described her as "despicable'' when she was sentenced last month, according to the newspaper.
+A judge described her as "despicable'' when she was sentenced last month, according to the Daily Mail.

 Alemi was last month found guilty of four fraud and theft charges after a week-long trial at Carlisle Crown Court.